vb64/telegram.email.notify/docs/en/messaging.md

 The bot will inform you in private the email address for posting messages to this group.

-To post messages to the channel, send the command `/ helpchannel` to the private chat with the bot.
+To post messages to the channel, send the command `/helpchannel` to the private chat with the bot.
 The bot will tell you a special code like
 ```
 /start xxxxxxx